How to Change Transmission Fluid?

 Think of a fluid flush like a complete blood transfusion, where all the fluid is taken out and completely replaced, not just what’s in the reservoir tank.
 Typically, cleaning solutions are pumped through the system during the flush process to remove any excess built-up fluid or grime.

 Then, it is replaced with all new fluids.
 Naturally, transmission fluid flush is a more intensive process and will be more expensive, partly because 2-3 times as much fluid is usually needed to refill the entire system compared to 5-7 quarts.
 In 12-22 quarts.
 Before you consider a transmission fluid flush, however, consult an expert.

 These are not something you want to do unless absolutely necessary.
 And if it is necessary, it is likely due to other transmission problems that you will want to inspect and repair at the same time.
 Otherwise, you risk facing similar fluid issues.

 Transmission Fluid Maintenance:

-If it’s darks or has a burnt smell, it could be a sign of a bigger transmission problem, and you’ll want to get it checked out.
-In addition to replacing only the filter and fluid, a standard transmission service will include an external inspection of other major transmission components such as the pan gasket and transmission pan.
+If it’s dark or has a burnt smell, it could be a sign of a bigger transmission problem, and you’ll want to get it checked out.
+In addition to replacing only the filter and fluid, a standard transmission service will include an external inspection of other major transmission components, such as the pan gasket and transmission pan.